 Only current residents are eligible to receive mail and packages through Housing and Residence Life.
-Valid picture identification is required to claim packages, registered letters and other items that must be picked up from the Mail Room or the Office of Housing and Residence Life.
+Valid picture identification is required to claim packages, registered letters, and other items that must be picked up from the Mail Rooms.

 The US Postal Service (USPS) will deliver mail once per day, except on Sundays and holidays observed by the USPS or the University.
 Based on this schedule, Housing and Residence Life makes every effort to scan and check in mail everyday by 5 p.m.